Exact recovery of planted cliques in semi-random graphs: Analysis

 \section{Analysis}

-In this section, we bound the SDP mass corresponding to different subgraphs.
-The idea is to show that the SDP (\prettyref{sdp:dks}) puts a large fraction of its total mass on $\mathcal{G}\brac{\mathcal{S}}$.
-Most of the bounds closely follows that from \cite{khanna_et_al:LIPIcs:2020:13268}.
-A monotocity argument (similar to \cite{khanna_et_al:LIPIcs:2020:13268}) can be used to ignore the action of the adversary.
-We restate it for the sake of completeness in \prettyref{lem:adversary}.
+We now present the complete proofs of all the technical claims in this section even though it has a overlap with the one done in the work of Khanna and Louis \cite{khanna_et_al:LIPIcs.FSTTCS.2020.27}.
+We bound the SDP mass corresponding to different subgraphs.
+The idea is to show that the SDP \ref{sdp:dks} puts a large fraction of its total mass on the vertices of $\mathcal{G}\brac{\mathcal{S}}$.